 Footfall and sales have dropped due to store and mall closures in addition to the movement restrictions implemented by many countries across the Middle East.
 The Holy Month of Ramadan is traditionally a high demand season for retail, but the market this year will be notably compressed, and it may take until after Ramadan for consumer confidence to return.

-James Bailey, Client Services Director at Savills Egypt said: “With this decision being announced, there has been a noticeable increase in the number of enquiries we receive as tenants have moved from ‘let’s wait and see’ to ‘please send me the lease so that we can sign.’
-For example, the number of contractors on site at Arkan in West Cairo who are fitting out units, has increased by 60% in the last week.”
+James Bailey, Client Services Director at Savills Egypt said: “With this decision being announced, there has been a noticeable increase in the number of inquiries we receive as tenants have moved from ‘let’s wait and see’ to ‘please send me the lease so that we can sign.’
+For example, the number of contractors on-site at Arkan in West Cairo who are fitting out units has increased by 60% in the last week.”

 Mutasem Alsheikh, Associate Director – Retail at Savills KSA said: “Our retail leasing team continues to progress discussions with major retailers in key developments, despite the slowdown in activity.
 On the other hand, some deals have been put on hold until the situation becomes clear.”

 Savills has also noticed some changes and new additions to the lease structures.
 “One of the trends we have started to see is that many retailers are asking for a COVID-19 clause and/or any other health crisis, to protect their best interests against unforeseen major lockdowns in the future,” he added.

 on April 29, Shopping Centres and retail stores were partially allowed to open in KSA with stringent health and safety measures, such as restrictions on number of visitors inside the store at the same time and no entry for children under the age of 15.
 While all entertainment and playing areas inside malls will continue to be closed.